 Mamallapuram – The Workshop of the Pallavas

-Located near the unfinished penance panel, this cave temple falls under the category of the early Pallava cave temples.
-The reason for this is its very primitive design and style resembling very much with the early caves of the Mahendravarman period.
+Located near the unfinished penance panel, this cave temple falls under the category of the early Pallava cave-temples due to its primitive design and style resembling very much with the early cave-temples of the Mahendravarman I (580-630 CE) period.

-This cave temple faces east.
-Its façade has a heavy cornice in front however it is devoid of any decoration such as dormer windows (kudu arches) or miniature shrines.
-The excavation is in form of a hall with three cells at its back wall.
+This cave-temple faces east.
+Its façade has a heavy cornice in front however it is devoid of any decoration such as kudu arches (gable windows) or miniature shrines.
+The excavation is in form of a hall with three cells at its rear wall.
 The hall is supported on two rows of pillars, dividing it into two bays.
 Both the rows have two pillars and two pilasters.
 The pillars in both the rows are of the same design, with characteristic square at the top and the bottom and an octagonal section in between.
 The pilasters in both the rows are tetragonal throughout.

 Three cells are excavated on the back wall of the hall.
 All the cells are raised above the floor and provided with a staircase of three steps.
-The central cell is given different treatment, suggesting its importance.
+The central cell is given a different treatment, suggesting its importance.
 It is extended further into the hall in comparison to the other two cells.
 Its stair case is provided with a parapet differentiating it from other cells.
 Presence of three cells suggests that the cave-temple was dedicated to the Hindu Trinity of Brahma, Vishnu and Shiva.
-As evident from the name of the cave-temple in its inscriptions, the central cell would have been dedicated to Shiva.
-The dvarapalas adoring the central cell are chiseled off, most probably during the Vaishnava resurgence during the Vijayanagara period of 14th-15th centuries1.
-As the temple was originally dedicated to Shiva, to refit the shrine for the Vaishnava followers, its dvarapalas were chiseled off as those were carved with Shavite character.
+As evident from the name of the cave-temple in its inscriptions, the central cell should have been dedicated to Shiva.
+However, from the remains of its dvarapalas, they appear to lack the Shaivite characteristics as seen in other cave-temples dedicated to Shiva.
+We miss the characteristic posture and club in these dvarapalas.
+While Michael Lockwood1 is of opinion that the central shrine was originally dedicated to Vishnu and it was Parameshvaravarman I (672-700 CE) in whose reign these dvarapalas were chiseled off and the character of the cave-temple was changed to Shaiva, Dehejia and Davis2 are of opinion that the cave-temple was original dedicated to Shiva as there was a plan to install linga and these dvarapalas were chiseled off, most probably during the Vaishnava resurgence during the Vijayanagara period of 14th-15th centuries.
+We would prefer to go with Lockwood as the original dvarapalas lack characteristics Shaivite attributes.
+Dehejia and Davis are right that there was a conversion of this cave-temple to Vaishnavite character during the Vijayanagara period and as the evidence we have symbols of conch and chakra engraved over the pillars.
+However, the cave-temple was originally dedicated to Vishnu, and was changed to Shaivite character during Parameshvaravarman I and again converted back to Vaishnavite character during the Vijayanagara period.

 From the outlines of the dvarapalas, it can said that they were two armed, one arm is rested on their waist, and one arm is holding on to some object of no clarity.
 During the same period of insurgence, a conch and a shell symbols were carved on the outer pillars of the cave.
 As with other excavations at Mamallapuram, this one is also not bereft of its controversies.
 The main controversy is with the authorship of this cave, and this topic is dealt in detail below.

-Inscriptions – We have only one inscription2, engraved at a lateral wall at the entrance, details provided below:
+Inscriptions – We have only one inscription3, engraved at a lateral wall at the entrance, details provided below: